GAM-team/GAM/wiki/Users-Drive-Files-Display.md

 By default, the path to a file includes the file name as the last element of the path.
 Use `folderpathonly` to display only the folder names when displaying the path to a file.
 This folder only path an be used in  `gam <UserTypeEntity> create drivefolderpath` to recreate the folder hierarchy.
+Use `parentpathonly` to display only the parent folder names when displaying the path to a file.

 By default, file path components are separated by `/`; use `pathdelimiter <Character>` to use `<Character>` as the separator.